AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 description: Learn how to configure advanced networking features like VPN or a flexible or dedicated egress IP address for AEM as a Cloud Service
 exl-id: 968cb7be-4ed5-47e5-8586-440710e4aaa9
 ---

 # Configuring Advanced Networking for AEM as a Cloud Service {#configuring-advanced-networking}

-This article aims to introduce you to the different advanced networking features in AEM as a Cloud Service, including self-serve provisioning of VPN, non-standard ports, and dedicated egress IP addresses.
+This article to introduces you to the different advanced networking features in AEM as a Cloud Service, including self-serve provisioning of VPN, non-standard ports, and dedicated egress IP addresses.
+Each feature is described along with instructions on how to use it both through the Cloud Manager UI and via API.

->[!INFO]
+>[!TIP]
 >
->You can also find a series of articles designed to walk you through each of the advanced networking options at this [location](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/advanced-networking.html).
+>In addition to this documentation, this is also a series of tutorials designed to walk you through each of the advanced networking options at this [location](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/advanced-networking.html).

 ## Overview {#overview}

-AEM as a Cloud Service offers several types of advanced networking capabilities, which can be configured by customers using Cloud Manager APIs.
+AEM as a Cloud Service offers several types of advanced networking capabilities.
 These include:

-* [Flexible port egress](#flexible-port-egress) - configure AEM as a Cloud Service to allow outbound traffic out of non-standard ports
+* [Flexible port egress](#flexible-port-egress) - Configure AEM as a Cloud Service to allow outbound traffic out of non-standard ports.
-* [Dedicated egress IP address](#dedicated-egress-IP-address) - configure traffic out of AEM as a Cloud Service to originate from a unique IP
+* [Dedicated egress IP address](#dedicated-egress-IP-address) - Configure traffic out of AEM as a Cloud Service to originate from a unique IP.
-* [Virtual Private Network (VPN)](#vpn) - secure traffic between a customer's infrastructure and AEM as a Cloud Service, for customers who have VPN technology
+* [Virtual Private Network (VPN)](#vpn) - Secure traffic between your infrastructure and AEM as a Cloud Service, if you have a VPN.

-This article describes each of these options in detail, including how they can be configured.
-As a general configuration strategy, the `/networkInfrastructures` API endpoint is invoked at the program level to declare the desired type of advanced networking, followed by a call to the `/advancedNetworking` endpoint for each environment to enable the infrastructure and configure environment-specific parameters.
-Reference the appropriate endpoints in the Cloud Manager API documentation for each formal syntax, and sample requests and responses.
+This article first describes each of these options in detail, before describing how they are configured using the Cloud Manager UI and then by using API.

 A program can provision a single advanced networking variation.

+>[!TIP]
+>
-When deciding between flexible port egress and dedicated egress IP address, it is recommended you choose flexible port egress if a specific IP address is not required because Adobe can optimize performance of flexible port egress traffic.
+>When deciding between flexible port egress and dedicated egress IP address, it is recommended you choose flexible port egress if a specific IP address is not required because Adobe can optimize performance of flexible port egress traffic.

 >[!INFO]
 >
 >Advanced networking is not available for the sandbox program.
->Also, environments must be upgraded to AEM version 5958 or higher.

->[!NOTE]
+>[!CAUTION]
 >
->Customers already provisioned with legacy dedicated egress technology who need to configure one of these options should not do so or site connectivity may be impacted.
-Contact Adobe Support for assistance.
+>If you are already provisioned with legacy dedicated egress technology and wish to configure one of these advanced networking options, [please first contact Adobe Client Care.](https://experienceleague.adobe.com/?support-solution=Experience+Manager#home)
+>
+>Attempting to configure advanced networking with legacy egress technology can impact site connectivity.

+### Requirements and Limitations {#requirements}

+When configuring advanced networking features, the following restrictions apply.

+* A user in must have the **Administrator** role in order to add and configure network infrastructure in your program.
+* The production environment must be created before network infrastructure can be added in your program.
+* Your network infrastructure must be in the same region as your production environment's primary region.
+* You can define as many network infrastructures as available regions in your production environment, but new infrastructure must be the same type as the previously created infrastructure.

+### Configuring via the Cloud Manager API {#api-usage}

+As a general configuration strategy, the `/networkInfrastructures` API endpoint is invoked at the program level to declare the desired type of advanced networking, followed by a call to the `/advancedNetworking` endpoint for each environment to enable the infrastructure and configure environment-specific parameters.

+Reference the appropriate endpoints in the [Cloud Manager API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) for each formal syntax, and sample requests and responses.

 ## Flexible Port Egress {#flexible-port-egress}